Prison Releasee Reoffender Brief

 The PRR is a draconian, egregious and wholly unnecessary law which was drafted for purely political, malicious and, in my opinion, short-term economic reasons.
 Buddy Jacobs of the FPAA testified at a Senate committee meeting during the 2020 session that none of the criminal justice bills from the 1990’s were drafted maliciously, but how much more malicious is it to pass a law of such magnitude as the PRR simply due to restored early release credits?
-None of the released individuals who’d had their credits restored had committed another crime.
 All of the individuals who’d had credits restored were going to be released eventually.
 The restored credits were due in part to the legislature not adequately dealing with prison overcrowding issues stemming from the 1970’s and 80’s, and the remainder were credits that had to be earned.
 And, if my theory is correct and the PRR was utilized to receive federal grant monies, how is sending thousands of people to prison for terms sometimes decades longer than necessary for short-term grant money not the very definition of malicious?
 Even with the small sampling the FPFU was able to provide, we can see that the State time and again was comfortable offering anywhere from 3 years to 5, 10, 15, etc., years to individuals who ultimately were given life.
 How is this type of law not considered malicious?
 How malicious is it to pass a law knowing the DOC could have disciplinary problems with individuals who not only received disproportionately long sentences, but would also have absolutely no incentive for good behavior due to having to serve 100% of the sentence?
 How malicious is it to take an egregious law and make it worse with amendments that increase the eligibility net and make it watertight to appeals?
 How malicious is it to continue to not amend and/or retroactively repeal this statute simply because it helps prosecutors and courts clear dockets?

 As we’ve determined, the PRR is disproportionate in a myriad of ways, and we’ve even determined that the PRR disproportionately affects African Americans.